syavash20/TurbLab/README.md

 # TurbLab
-A set of codes developed for incompressible LES in OpenFOAM
+A set of codes developed for incompressible LES (Large eddy Simulation) in OpenFOAM